The Aarhus Festival

 The patron of Aarhus Festival is HM Queen Margrethe II and the Mayor of Aarhus is Chairman of the Festival Board.
 Aarhus Festival was first held in September 1965 and has developed into both an international festival and a major local cultural event.

-The program for the Aarhus Festival 2020 has not been released yet - but you can already start getting excited for a blast of a festival.
+The program for the Aarhus Festival 2022 you will find on www.aarhusfestuge.dk/en - and you can already start getting excited for a blast of a festival.